 Selected artists will stay in the historic DeLonde Barn at Caribou Ranch.

-Artists can stay up to seven days during a period from July 1 through October 1.
+Artists can stay up to four days and three nights (Wednesday-Saturday) during period from July 15 to September 30.

 The open space property offers a variety of landscapes to explore including streams, waterfalls, forests, and beautiful vistas.
 Moose, elk, black bears, beavers, bats and nearly 90 species of birds live within or pass through the area.